Refs/dev-plat/README.md

 > the AppComponent is a router component , it have two view component NavComponent and SidenavComponent;

-> warning : after we render the dom in the browserthe  `Angular component host element width and height are 0`, that means the host elements `<app-nav> and <app-sidenav>` height and width will be 0,  even though the child dom have height and width ; That's because the host element has the attribute `display: inline` by default.
+> warning : after we render the dom in the browser  `Angular component host element width and height are 0`, that means the host elements `<app-nav> and <app-sidenav>` height and width will be 0,  even though the child dom have height and width ; That's because the host element has the attribute `display: inline` by default.
-> if we want host elements's width to be supported by his child dom , we can set the host element's style by below method; But the angular team don't suggest to do this; utilize the :host selector to do this;
+> if we want host element's width to be supported by his child dom , we can set the host element's style by below method; But the angular team don't suggest to do this; utilize the :host selector to do this;

 ```css
 /* sidenav.component.css */